sethvargo/vault-init/README.md

 The `vault-init` service is designed to be run alongside a Vault server and communicate over local host.

-### Kubernetes

-Run `vault-init` in the same Pod as the Vault container.
-See the [vault statefulset](statefulset.yaml) for a complete example.

 ## Configuration

 The vault-init service supports the following environment variables for configuration:

 * `CHECK_INTERVAL` - The time in seconds between Vault health checks.
 (300)
 * `GCS_BUCKET_NAME` - The Google Cloud Storage Bucket where the vault master key and root token is stored.
 * `KMS_KEY_ID` - The Google Cloud KMS key ID used to encrypt and decrypt the vault master key and root token.

 ### Example Values